LucidTaZ/yii2-scssphp/README.md

 the code is checked by phpstan to detect any statically analyzable issues.

 To run these checks, simply execute `composer ci`.

+That being said, please do not hesitate to contribute when the tests fail.
+If you need assistance in making the build green for your pull request, just let me know in the PR.